JS-RML/Scooping-Manipulation/README.md

 **Note**: The online compiler [**Jupyter Notebook**](https://jupyter.org/) is needed to run our program.

 ## 3. Pre-scoop Planning
+We have developed a pre-scoop planner in [python](https://www.python.org/) to get the appropriate fingertip locations on the object face for successful scooping process.
 To get some example results of AnalyzeMobility function, run `Scooping/Pre-Scoop Planning/AnalyzeMobility_example.py`
 To get the plan of Go stone, domino, triangular prism, run the following program respectively:
 `Scooping/Pre-Scoop Planning/Go_stone.py`